Back To: INSURANCE & RISK MANAGEMENT

 A Little More on What is Forecasting

 Investors use forecasting to predict the events that can affect a company — like those effecting sales expectations and share prices.
 Forecasting serves as an important benchmark for companies having strategic and operational planning goals.
-For example, stock analysts apply forecasting to deduce trends like future GDP or unemployment rates.
+For example, stock analysts apply forecasting methods to deduce trends like future GDP or unemployment rates.